logicmoo/NomicMU/README.md

-[08:01] <dmiles> that is that it bends everything in the context as if the god-mind was applicable [08:02] <dmiles> for example the god-mind tells it exactly how to walk.. the monkey-mind has to move the [08:02] <dmiles> legs just right to make them work [08:03] <dmiles> while god-mind being a backseat driver screams to not get to close to the ledge [08:03] <dmiles> zapping the monkey in the gut whenever it gets too close [08:04] <dmiles> eventually the monkey even gets trained to believe it is his own thought..
+[08:01] <dmiles> that is that it bends everything in the context as if the god-mind was applicable [08:02] <dmiles> for example the god-mind tells it exactly how to walk.. the monkey-mind has to move the [08:02] <dmiles> legs just right to make them work [08:03] <dmiles> while god-mind being a backseat driver screams to not get too close to the ledge [08:03] <dmiles> zapping the monkey in the gut whenever it gets too close [08:04] <dmiles> eventually the monkey even gets trained to believe it is his own thought..
 [08:04] <dmiles> can even reply that advice like a song in the head